Sir William Dunn School of Pathology: History

 Florey was succeeded as Professor in 1963 by Henry Harris, another expatriate Australian, who had arrived in Oxford in 1952 to do a DPhil under Florey's supervision.
 Harris's main interest was in cell biology and especially what was later to become the science of somatic cell genetics.
 With John Watkins he developed the technique of cell fusion for the study of the physiology and genetics of higher cells.
 They demonstrated that cell fusion provided a general method for the amalgamation of different cell types across the barriers imposed by species differences and by the process of differentiation.
 This technique was one of the main roots of somatic cell genetics and, in due course, resulted in the production of monoclonal antibodies.

 It was also by means of cell fusion that Harris and Goss devised the first systematic method for determining the order of genes along the human chromosome and the distances between them.
 In 1969 Harris, collaborating with George Klein in Stockholm, showed that when a wide range of malignant tumour cells were fused with normal fibroblasts, the resulting hybrids were not malignant and had the morphological character of fibroblasts.
 This meant that there were normal genes that had the ability to suppress malignancy.
 These genes are now known as tumour suppressor genes and work on them has become a world-wide industry.
 Harris's research was supported mainly by what is now Cancer Research UK, (originally The British Empire Cancer Campaign, BECC, and then The Cancer Research Campaign, CRC.)

 In 1977 Gowans, see below, was replaced as Honorary Director of the MRC Cellular Immunology Research Unit by Alan F. Williams, yet another Australian.
 Williams was mainly concerned with the structural and biochemical aspects of immunological reactions and developed the concept of the immunoglobulin superfamily.
 In 1992 Williams was elected to succeed Harris as Professor of Pathology but died before he was able to take up the chair.

 The former Head of department, Herman Waldmann, was appointed in 1994.
 Waldmann's principal interest is in the study of immunological tolerance and application of immunology to the clinic.

 Professor Matthew Freeman, FRS, became Head of Department in January 2013.

-In 2007 Florey's laboratory was proclaimed by the Australian Government as one of the first three sites on the List of Overseas Places of Historic Significance to Australia.
+In 2007 Howard Florey's Laboratory was proclaimed by the Australian Government as one of the first three sites on the List of Overseas Places of Historic Significance to Australia.